JimMarshall35/RISC-V-Forth/README.md

 # A Forth for the CH32V203G6 microcontroller

 This is a forth written in assembly and forth for CH32 microcontroller.
-You can connect to it over uart using a usb serial adaptor and access a forth repl.
+You can connect to it over uart using a usb serial adaptor and access a forth repl to write and execute forth code on the microcontroller.
 It relies on a python script that compiles forth source code into threaded code, which bootstraps the forth interpreter and compiler.

 # Files